DataDog/integrations-extras/docontrol/README.md

 #### Create an application key in Datadog

-1. Hover over your user name and select **Organization Settings**.
-2. From the left panel, click **Application Keys**.
-3. Click **+ New Key**.
+1. Use Datadog's [Add application keys][3] documentation to create an application key.

-Be sure to copy and save your Application Key as you will not be able to access it after exiting the page.
-For more information, see [API and Application Keys](https://docs.datadoghq.com/account_management/api-app-keys/#add-an-api-key-or-client-token).
+2. Copy and save your application key.
+This key is not accessible after exiting the page.

 ![Get_DD_Application_Key](https://raw.githubusercontent.com/DataDog/integrations-extras/master/docontrol/images/Get_DD_Application_Key.png)

 #### Create a Datadog integration in DoControl